 Current limitations

 Single Ark server.
 The network currently has one Ark server (operated by Second).
 Ark server federation and multiple competing Ark servers are roadmap items.
+Server code is open-source.

 Comparison to Lightning